Private Renting: Homeless and Vulnerable People

 Order.
 I intend to call the Front-Bench speakers at 5.10 pm so there is not much time left and a number of Members have indicated that they want to be called.
 If you could look at the clock and try to be as sparing as possible in your own contributions, that would help the general debate.

 I congratulate the hon.
 Member for Newbury (Richard Benyon) on securing this debate.
 I am here because I am full of rage.
-I am full of rage at the number of homeless families I see on a weekly basis who do nothing worse than working for their living and raising their children and who find themselves homeless because of a lack of security of tenure in the private sector.
+I am full of rage at the number of homeless families I see on a weekly basis who do nothing worse than work for their living and raise their children and who find themselves homeless because of a lack of security of tenure in the private sector.
 It is about time that MPs from all parties address the issue as it is, rather than as they might like it to be.
 Our constituents—the people out there—look incredulously at us as we seem to consider that, somehow, things are okay.
 They are not okay.

 When I had a proper job, before I entered this House almost 20 years ago, I worked in the homelessness and housing association sector.
 Today, I see things in my suburban constituency that I never thought possible.
 The major reason for homelessness in my constituency—and, I am sure, in others in London—is mature families being evicted from assured shorthold tenancies in the private sector.
 These are not tenants who have been there a short while, abused the property or not paid their rent.
 In my experience—I am willing to share with any hon.
 Member the 147 cases that I have seen since 1 September that fall into this category—they are families with children at the top of primary school and the middle of secondary school.
 They are simply being evicted because the landlords can get more rent from somebody else and can realise the value of their assets.
 Neither of those things makes them bad individuals, but it makes for a very bad housing situation for someone to find themselves in.